jefftriplett/jefftriplett.github.io/_posts/2017-07-07-motivation.md

 I have most of my systems automated using [Ansible](https://www.ansible.com/) and I keep meaning to do a write-up about it.
 Ricbra's setup can give you some idea of how powerful and easy Ansible is to use.

 My [dotfiles](https://github.com/jefftriplett/dotfiles) setup is on GitHub and I use Ansible via a Makefile to make my setup repeatable without having to remember which command line flags and options need to be passed in.
 I make small changes to it all the time so check back for updates.

+*Thanks to [Heather Luna :fire:](https://twitter.com/h34th3r329) for advice on and corrections to a draft of this article.
+She's amazing.*